rosannav/portfolio/docs/open-lib-book-api.md

 This is equivalent to using the dedicated `subject`, `title`, or `author` parameters, but supports additional boolean operators and escaping rules.
 See [Open Library Search How-To](https://openlibrary.org/search/howto) for complete details.
 ## Response parameters
-The Search API returns a single JSON object with metadata about the query and an array of matching works.
+!!! note

-!!! info
+    All parameter descriptions are derived from inference by comparing the Open Library and Internet Archive webpages with JSON response.

-    Missing fields are omitted from the response rather than returned as `null`.
+The Search API returns a single JSON object with metadata about the query and an array of works that matched the search call.

 ```json
 {